Umuzi-org/Tilde/quick-start.md

 The backend is written in Django.
 We're going to start the Django app with the commands below.

-Make sure the DB is up first before you continue.
+Make sure the DB is up first, then continue.

 ```sh
 cd backend